 Temporary end of I-279 in Franklin Park in 1983.

 In the mid-1960s, construction began on the Fort Duquesne Bridge.
 There was a problem with the bridge as it did not connect to anything on the North Side until 1969, when ramps were built to Ridge Avenue.
 Since the bridge did not connect to anything on the North Shore, it was given the nickname "Bridge to Nowhere."
 University of Pittsburgh Chemistry Senior Frederick Williams discovered the meaning when on December 12, 1964, he drove his aunt's borrowed station wagon past all of the barriers, went 90 feet horizontally then 100 feet down and crashed upside-down on the northern banks of the Allegheny River.
 He survived, climbing out of the crushed vehicle, and promptly hailed a cab to Allegheny General Hospital.
 He offered no explanation to the hospital staff, but police said that he had to be driving "at a tremendous rate of speed" to have made the leap.

 All of that changed on October 16, 1969 at 11 AM, when it became a "bridge that is going somewhere."
 That was when traffic began to cross the bridge for the first time, on what was called "Bridge Day."
-The name coined because not only was the Fort Duquesne opening, but also the Birmingham and Vanport Bridges opened and the Point and Manchester Bridges were demolished.
+The name coined because not only was the Fort Duquesne opening, but also the Birmingham and Vanport Bridges opened and the Point and Manchester Bridges were demolished that day.

 Construction taking place on the Fort Duquesne Bridge.